The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Physical processes in protoplanetary disks

 However, as already mentioned in Sect.~\ref{sec:gas}, theoretical studies call into question the applicability of the simple viscous accretion disk model.
 A more realistic picture of disk accretion may be that the accretion is mainly driven by magnetic fields.
 In this picture, disk heating still occurs through the Joule dissipation of electric currents associated with the magnetic fields.
 However, the Joule heating tends to predominantly occur near the disk surface because the low electric conductivity around the midplane prohibits the development of strong currents.
 Thermal radiation generated near the surface region can easily escape and is therefore inefficient at heating the midplane region.
 For this reason, the temperature structure of magnetically accreting disks tends to be close to that of passively irradiated disks as shown in Fig. \ref{fig:Tmid}(a) unless both the disk opacity and ionization fraction are sufficiently high \citep{Hirose2011,Bethune2020,Mori2019,Mori2021}.

 The disk temperature structure and the locations of the snowlines drastically change during episodic accretion outburst events introduced in Sect.~\ref{sec:gas}.
 For example, V883 Ori is a solar-mass FU Ori star with an elevated luminosity of $\sim 200 L_\odot$ \citep{Furlan2016} and a massive circumstellar disk.
-Equation~\eqref{eq:T_irr_mid} implies that the midplane of the V883 Ori disk in the outburst phase should be $\sim 4.5$ times hotter than those of disks around solar-luminosity stars even without internal accretion heating.
-Assuming a sublimation temperature of 150 K for H$_2$O ice, we find that the strong irradiation heating should push the H$_2$O snowline out to $r \sim $ 20 au (see \S 4.2).
-Accretion heating can push the snowline further out.
+Equation~\eqref{eq:T_irr_mid} implies that the midplane of the V883 Ori disk in the outburst phase should be $\sim 4.5$ times hotter than those of disks around solar-luminosity stars.
+Assuming a sublimation temperature of 150 K for H$_2$O ice, we find that the strong irradiation heating should push the H$_2$O snowline out to $r \sim $ 20 au.
+In reality, the bolometric luminosity of $\sim 200 L_{\odot}$ includes accretion heating, which could push the snowline further out by heating the disk from inside.

 These theoretical estimates of disk temperature structure are compared with SED and spatially-resolved observations of dust continuum and molecular lines. \citet{Cieza2016} observed 1.3 mm dust continuum towards V883 Ori to find that the brightness and optical depth sharply rise inward at $\sim 40$ au.
-A plausible interpretation is that there is a water snowline at 40 au and ice sublimation causes the abrupt change of the dust grain size and opacity \citep[see also][]{schoonenberg2017}.
-More recently, \citet{Law21} derived the 2D (radial and vertical) gas temperature distribution of five disks using the high- resolution observations ($\sim 20$ au) of CO and its optically thick isotopologues.
+A plausible interpretation is that there is a water snowline at 40 au and ice sublimation causes the abrupt change of the dust grain size and opacity \citep[see also section 4.2 and][]{schoonenberg2017}.
+More recently, \citet{Law21} derived the 2D (radial and vertical) gas temperature distribution of five disks using high- resolution observations ($\sim 20$ au) of CO and its optically thick isotopologues.
 The derived temperatures are roughly in agreement with the simple estimates presented in Fig, \ref{fig:Tmid} \citep[see also][]{Dutrey2017,Flores2021}.